 Profit and Loss (Income Statement).
 A listing over a range of time (monthly, quarterly, annually and even daily) of the company’s operations.
 It will show the company’s revenue for the period, the associated expenses and the profit or loss.

-A company’s management issues external reports typically, However, they may have a letter attached by a CPA firm providing various levels of assurance as to the fair presentation of the information.
+A company’s management issues external reports typically, However, they may have a letter attached by a CPA providing various levels of assurance as to the fair presentation of the information.